HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="good-first-contentful-paint-2024.png",
-  caption: The percent of websites having good FCP, segmented by device and year.", description="Bar chart showing the percentage of websites with good FCP (First Contentful Paint) performance by device over time.
+  caption="The percent of websites having good FCP, segmented by device and year.", description="Bar chart showing the percentage of websites with good FCP (First Contentful Paint) performance by device over time.
 In July 2021, 60% of desktop websites had good FCP, compared to 38% of mobile websites.
 By June 2022, 64% of desktop websites and 49% of mobile websites had good FCP.
 In September 2023, 63% of desktop websites had good FCP, while 47% of mobile websites did.
 By June 2024, the percentage increased to 68% for desktop websites and 51% for mobile websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1058680176&format=interactive", sheets_gid="1535582002",